AlisaGlukhova/Glukhova_lab/content/post/welcome-bonnie/index.md

   - admin
 ---

 We are thrilled to welcome Tiw Zhi Yue (Bonnie) to the Glukhova Lab as a new PhD student.

-Bonnie joins us from [add background here] and will be working on [add project description here].
-We look forward to the science ahead!
+Bonnie will be joining us on October 19, 2026.